|Closing Date||1 July|

-An excercise which has been submitted for the degree of Bachelor of Music or a composition which has already been published in written or recorded form, including public broadcast, will not be accepted.
+An exercise which has been submitted for the degree of Bachelor of Music or a composition which has already been published in written or recorded form, including public broadcast, will not be accepted.

 2022 topic and requirements:

-Topic: Compose a piece for cello and piano
+Topic: Compose a piece for piano trio (violin, cello and piano).

 The work should be between 8-15 minutes in duration